Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let b = BytesMut::with_capacity(64); assert!(b.is_empty());

-Returns the number of bytes the BytesMut
+Returns the number of bytes the BytesMut can hold without reallocating.

 Examples